k2view-academy/K2View-Academy/articles/26_fabric_security/18_FIPS_implementation.md

 ## Fabric and FIPS

-K2View has integrated the [Bouncycastle](https://www.bouncycastle.org/index.html) Java stack to ensure FIPS-compliance for all [Fabric cryptographic algorithms](/articles/26_fabric_security/03_fabric_LUI_encryption.md).
+K2View has integrated the [Bouncy Castle](https://www.bouncycastle.org/index.html) Java stack to ensure FIPS-compliance for all [Fabric cryptographic algorithms](/articles/26_fabric_security/03_fabric_LUI_encryption.md).

 By default, Fabric boots up with FIPS mode set to **off**.
 Yet, even in this mode, Fabric only uses FIPS-compliant protocols and standards implementions with Fabric cryptographic embedded algorithms.